DIY Christmas Pillow

 I loved making this DIY Christmas pillow.
 With a glue gun in hand and lots of pom poms, I made the entire pillow in about ninety minutes!

-Pom poms are such a fun crafting item and I loved making this DIY Christmas pillow.
+Pom poms are such a fun crafting item and I loved making this DIY pillow.
 I saw a similar one a few years ago at either Anthropologie or Pottery Barn and I have known ever since I wanted to make one.
 I tried it and I absolutely love the end result.
 I put together a complete DIY in this blog post.